GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/03_api_reduction.rst

 Process Science files
 ---------------------

-We can use similar commands to create a new pipeline and reduce the science
+Finally, we can use similar commands to create a new pipeline and reduce the science data:
-data:

 .. code-block:: python
     :linenos:
-    :lineno-start: 60
+    :lineno-start: 92

     reduce_target = Reduce()
     reduce_target.files.extend(list_of_science_images)